We encourage our team members to attend relevant conferences for personal development and to promote our agnecy around the industry.

 - Have you missed out on conference attendance previously because too many people wanted to go?

 - What is the cost of the conference to Deeson?
-Please provide a breakdown including: Cost of transport (approx), cost of accomodation (approx), cost of subsistence (approx), cost of the tickets and the lost revenue if working days will be missed to attend (this should be worked out at the current hourly rate)
+Please provide a breakdown, including the cost of transport (approx), cost of accomodation (approx), cost of subsistence (approx), cost of the tickets and the lost revenue, and the cost if working days will be missed to attend (this should be worked out at the current hourly rate).

-- Paid attendance to 1 or more days (If Deeson is sponsoring the conference then there are usually tickets included in the sponsorship package)
+- Paid attendance to one or more days (if Deeson is sponsoring the conference then tickets are usually included in the sponsorship package).

-- Costs of evening meal for yourself if staying overnight (this follows the same rules as usual expenses policies around food and drink)
+- Costs of an evening meal for yourself if staying overnight (this follows the same rules as usual expenses policies around food and drink).

-If the conference or conference travel is over a weekend then it is not considered a working day so Deeson does not usually provide time in lieu.
+If the conference or travel time to attend the event is over a weekend, it is not considered a working day and Deeson does not usually provide time off in lieu.

 If rejected, Deeson will provide a reason.